The Sense of Another Dimension

 audio recordings, various lengths

-This work is an exploration of “authorized speech,” re-ordering the art institution’s voice so it speaks about uncertainty, chaos, and the conflicts raging between culture and nature, a theme prevalent in the 2004 biennial.
-By interweaving the sound detritus: the clicks, pops, and street noise, I create a conversation between “authorized” and “unauthorized” speech, between the cultural institution and the street.
-By offering these songs as ubiquitous ringtones I turn the cell phone into a transmitter of affordable, populist, mobile art; broadcasting sonic interjections about culture and the everyday.
+This work explores “authorized speech,” re-ordering the art institution’s voice, so it speaks about uncertainty, chaos, and the conflicts raging between culture and nature, a theme prevalent in the 2004 biennial.
+By interweaving the sound detritus: the clicks, pops, and street noise, I create a conversation between “authorized” and “unauthorized” speech between the cultural institution and the street.
+By offering these songs as ubiquitous ringtones, I turn the cell phone into a transmitter of affordable, populist, mobile art, broadcasting sonic interjections about culture and the everyday.